lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 The :ref:`Tools-RSP-Notebook` enables programmatic interaction with, and analysis of, data products in a python environment.
 The :ref:`Tools-RSP-Portal` provides interactive query, data discovery, and visualization tools.

-Note that the contents of this page address the current, DP0-era functionality.
-During DP0, the RSP has limited functionality (see :ref:`Data-Access-Analysis-Tools-Warnings`) compared to the Operations-era (see the RSP Vision Document, `LSE-319 <https://ls.st/lse-319>`_).
-During Rubin Observatory Operations, the RSP will feature additional tools in the Application Programming Interface (API) aspect and more options for using the Portal and Notebook aspects in tandem.

 .. figure:: /_static/RSP_home.png
     :name: RSP_home